geosolutions-it/MapStore2/README.md

 Download
 ------------
-Download the latest release (2016.04.00) from [here](https://github.com/geosolutions-it/MapStore2/releases/download/2016.04.00/mapstore.war).
+You can download the WAR file from the the latest release [here](https://github.com/geosolutions-it/MapStore2/releases/latest).

 [All the releases](https://github.com/geosolutions-it/MapStore2/releases)